I am pleased to welcome Susan Wittig Albert to Escape With Dollycas today!

 This year I am trying to build my Twitter following so for this giveaway 4 Bonus Entries will be awarded by following me on Twitter. @dollycas

-Leave a comment for Miranda for 5 Bonus Entries.
+Leave a comment for Susan for 5 Bonus Entries.

 Pin this giveaway to Pinterest for 3 Bonus Entries.

 If you publicize the giveaway on Twitter or Facebook or anywhere you will receive

 Contest Will End April 23, 2016 at 11:59 PM CST

 Winner Will Be Chosen By Random.org

 and Will Be Posted Here In The Sidebar.